-The organizations and resources listed here are doing the very best they can to make it easier nationwide to help teachers learn how to apply for free school supplies for teachers.
+The organizations and resources listed here are doing the best they can to help teachers nationwide.

 If you’re one of our country’s hard-working teachers, KCL salutes you — and we hope this list can help you find what you need without paying a dime of your own money to do it!

 Check out our back-to-school deals page to find some great ways to save on school supplies this year.

 And don’t forget to download the official KCL app for more tips and freebies.

 1. Adopt a Classroom donates bulk free school supplies to teachers.

 If you want to know how to apply for free bulk school supplies, Adopt a Classroom makes it easy for teachers to connect with donors who wish to give.
 Register your classroom online to begin connecting with donors through crowdfunding, corporate sponsors, or grants.